niquet/niquet/README.md

-Hi there 👋 I'm Max—a Software Engineer driven by relentless curiosity, from operating systems to scalable system design.
+Hi there 👋 I'm Max—a Software Engineer driven by relentless curiosity.
+I'm obsessed with challenging assumptions, digging into fundamentals, and turning "boring" work into real progress.

 Fresh out of a CS degree, I saw teams stall—not from technical barriers, but from missing the point.
-Curiosity and clear communication make or break success.

-I challenge assumptions, dig into fundamentals, and turn "boring" work into real progress.
-I'm here to solve problems, then build software that scales and delights.
+That led me to focous on solving problems and building software that scales and delights.

 Today, I bring this mindset to backend teams.
 I focus on unblocking challenges, motivating with positivity, and finding the simpler path forward.